 - They prevent injuries by focusing on the specific needs of runners (hip and glute strength)

-- They are compound, multi-joint movements like squats (the machines in the gym do NOT count)
+- They are compound, multi-joint movements like squats (while machines in the gym count, they are not ideal)

 For most runners, the largest benefit of strength training is a reduction in running injuries.